 • Overweight Dogs: Due to high carbohydrate content, they can contribute to weight gain if not strictly portioned.

-• Chronic GI Issues: Dogs with pancreatitis might react poorly to the fiber content.
+• Chronic GI Issues: Dogs with pancreatitis might react poorly to the high fiber content.
+For these dogs, sticking to the best dog food for sensitive stomach is often safer.

 • Oxalate Stone History: Sweet potatoes are high in oxalates.
 According to VCA Hospitals, dogs prone to calcium oxalate bladder stones should generally avoid high-oxalate foods.